firoyj/firoyj.github.io/_posts/2023-11-12-perpetual-contracts.md

 toc: true
 excerpt: "Perpetual contracts, pioneered by Bitmex within the cryptocurrency space, have become one of the most popular derivative products.
 They allow traders to speculate on the future price of an asset by going long (buying) or going short (selling) perpetual futures contracts.
 Unlike traditional futures contracts, perpetual contracts don't have an expiration date and remain effective until the trader closes their position."
 ---

+## Context

+As the first technical writer at [Advanced Blockchain](https://www.advancedblockchain.com/), an incubator for decentralized blockchain projects, I carried out an analysis on the existing documentation, requirements and goals, as well as scope and strategy to achieve the goals.
+For I worked closely with the product team of software dev.
+I introduced Docs-as-code processes to the company, as well as workflows

+## Problem

+Upon joining Advanced Blockchain, there was very little documentation.
+In a dynamic, fast-paced setting, developer teams were forging ahead, yet the absence of comprehensive documentation emerged as a critical bottleneck.
+This resulted in challenges for testing, maintenance, onboarding, and the transmission of knowledge.

+## Contribution

+Working closely with the prodect manager, I documentation tasks including:

+- Planning documentation scope and structure
+- Process documentation
+- Internal knowledge base
+- Step-by-step tutorials
+- Software Development Plan (SDP)
+- Supported engineers in starting documentation for an external audit
+- Initiated Docs-as-code processes in GitHub

+## Impact

+Engineering team benefited from having clear and easily accessible documentation to

 # Understanding Perpetual Contracts: A Technical Overview